-The land cover parameterization is derived from the 30" distribution of the GLCC (Olson, 1994a, 1994b).
-In order to 200 incorporate the information on cultivated area for the Roman period from the HYDE dataset, having a spatial resolution of 5', the distribution of cultivated and pasture areas was reconstructed at the resolution of 30".
+The land cover parameterization is derived from the 30" distribution of the GLCC (Olson, 1994a, b).
+In order to incorporate the information on cultivated area for the Roman period from the HYDE dataset, having a spatial resolution of 5', the distribution of cultivated and pasture areas was reconstructed at the resolution of 30".
 Within each 5' cell, all 30" cells were ranked on suitability; using the GLCC classification at 30", areas were delineated to represent respectively the presently cultivated areas and those under pasture.
-Within these areas, each cell was assigned a decreasing suitability with increasing slope owing to the Roman's preference for low lying, gently sloping land for agriculture (van der Leeuw, 1998).
+Within these areas, each cell was assigned a decreasing suitability with increasing slope.
 Outside the presently exploited areas, suitability was ranked using the slope parallel cumulative distance from the boundaries of these areas outwards.
 Suitability was then scaled between the minimum and maximum values to yield a range between 0 and 1.
 This suitability was then used to iteratively select the most suitable cells until the desired area was met.
 Precedence was first given to cultivated area, followed by pasture.
 The remaining area was filled with the reconstructed natural vegetation from the GLCC dataset.
-The 210 resulting mosaic at 30" was consecutively used to compute the effective values of the land cover parameterization per land use type at 5'.
-Any remaining cells were assigned as semi-natural land cover types that were extrapolated spatially on the basis of the Holdridge Life Zones (Leemans, 1990, 1992).
+The resulting mosaic at 30" was consecutively used to compute the effective values of the land cover parameterization per land use type at 5'.
+Any remaining cells were assigned as seminatural land cover types that were extrapolated spatially on the basis of the Holdridge Life Zones (Leemans, 1990, 1992).
 For the semi-natural vegetation, a subdivision between short and tall natural vegetation was made on the basis of forest fraction.

 Cropland was subdivided proportionally into irrigated and rainfed land on the basis of the MIRCA dataset, giving, with pasture, a total of five land cover classes within each cell.
 Monthly characteristics were prescribed to account for seasonal growth changes in cereals and natural vegetation.
 For short-natural, tall-natural and pasture land cover types, these values were based on the original Olson classification and the corresponding parameterization of Hagemann et al. (1999).
 For the irrigated and rainfed cropland, the crop factors and calendars were taken directly from the MIRCA dataset (Portmann et al., 2008) for cereals under rainfed and irrigated conditions and weighted by area.
-Water use efficiency for all cereals was assigned the value for winter wheat and crop yield taken to be equivalent to 25% of the total above-ground biomass compared to the 35% used by Zwart et al. (2010) for presentday crops, in line with estimates from Roman and pre-agricultural revolution sources (Erdkamp, 2005; Goodchild, 2007).
-It is important to highlight that we only calculated yields based on cereal crops whereas large portions of land would have also been given over to viticulture, olives, market gardens etc. (Columella, 70AD; Erdkamp, 2005).
+Water use efficiency for all crops was assigned the value for winter wheat and crop yield taken to be equivalent to 25% of the total above-ground biomass compared to the 35% used by Zwart et al. (2010) for present-day crops, in line with estimates from Roman and pre-agricultural revolution sources (Erdkamp, 2005; Goodchild, 2007).
+It is important to highlight that we only calculated yields based on cereal crops whereas large portions of land would have also been given over to viticulture, olives, market gardens etc. (Columella, AD 70; Erdkamp, 2005).